Eternal Beauty: Production

 In December 2017, it was announced Sally Hawkins had been cast in the film, with Craig Roberts directing from a screenplay he wrote.
 Cliff Edge Pictures will produce the film.
 In February 2018, Alice Lowe and David Thewlis joined the cast of the film.
 In June 2018, Billie Piper and Penelope Wilton joined the cast of the film.
 That same month, Robert Pugh, Paul Hilton and Morfydd Clark joined the cast.
 In July 2018, Robert Aramayo joined the cast.

 Principal photography began in June 2018 in Wales.

 Release

 It had its world premiere at the BFI London Film Festival on 8 October 2019.
+In May 2019, Sony Pictures Worldwide Acquisitions acquired distribution rights to the film outside the U.S., Canada, France, Germany, Austria, Switzerland, the U.K., Ireland, China, Japan, South Korea and the Middle East.
 In July 2020, Samuel Goldwyn Films acquired U.S. distribution rights to the film.
 It was released in the United Kingdom on 2 October 2020 and in the United States.